tbajorek/doctrine-file-fixtures/README.md

 ## About the project
 The library is designed to offer you a functionality of loading database fixtures from files.
 It supports different file formats.
 The library can be extended and adapted in your projects.

 Current version is still in progress.
 The most important of non-supported (yet!) functionality is Many-To-Many relation.
 It will be implemented in next version.
-However for simple model structure the library works well.
+However, for simple model structure the library works well.

 ## Installation
 The preferred method of installation is via Packagist and Composer.
 Installation is very simple: